oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 https://dreamport.tech/event-open-c2-plug-fest-01272820.php
 with links to registration.

 OASIS has created a new mail list for the plug fest, openc2-plugfest-2019@lists.oasis-open.org.
 The list is open to interested parties regardless of OASIS or TC membership.
-See link on DreamPort calendar page to join.
+There is no archive for the plug fest mail list.

 Registration for the event is at https://dreamport.tech/registration-open-c2-plug-fest-0120.php.

 Please do a pull request against this page and add yourself to participants section

 Information about DreamPort:  https://dreamport.tech/about-us.php

+Information about UMBC Training:  https://umbctraining.com/

 https://github.com/oasis-open?utf8=%E2%9C%93&q=openc2-&type=&language= are some
 of the OpenC2 open source repositories.